ICanHelpYouWithThat/ichywt-docs/source/api/skill_add.md

-# Service API Name
+# Service Add Skill
-This is a description of the service.
-Any customization can be done here.
+This service will add skill

 ---
 ## Preconditions
- - Bulleted list
- - Bulleted list
+ - User is logged in

 ### Request